dnkorbut/nn/README.md

 # nn
-Simplest neuro net with javascript
+Simplest neuro net with javascript.
+Live example will be at http://dima.oblk.org/nn.html